fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/schedule.md

 READ: Ellen Lupton, _Thinking with Type_ (2nd edition).

 {% include alert.html class='warning' title='No class: Research Break' text="
 During this week, you'll pair up to research and work on a local spatial history research project.
 The idea (which we'll refine together as the date gets closer) is that everyone will pick a particular historic site or monument in ABQ that holds some interest for them.
-Using historic maps, newspapers, and city archives, we'll create micro-histories of these spaces, and then look at how they help shape the city as a whole and how they illustrate the story of ABQ's development over time.
+Using historic maps, newspapers, and city archives, we'll create micro-histories of these spaces, and then look at how they have helped shape the city as a whole and illustrate the story of ABQ's development over time.
 We'll discuss all the processes and requirements before fall break so you'll know exactly what to do.
 But it does take time, which is why you get a week to work on it.
 "%}

+## 10: Spatial History Project Discussion

+### Tuesday (Oct 24)
+- Ellen Lupton, _Thinking with Type_.
+- Discussion of Research Projects

+### Thursday (Oct 26)
+{% include alert.html class='danger' title='DUE: Research Reports' text="
+Make sure all data is uploaded into the shared spreadsheet "%}

-## 10: Data and Network Analysis
+## 11: Data and Network Analysis

 ### Tuesday (Oct 31)

-- DUE: Research Data uploaded to the shared spreadsheet
-- Ellen Lupton, _Thinking with Type_.
-{% include alert.html class='info' title='Video Check-in' text="
+{% include alert.html class='warning' title='Video Check-in' text="
 First video review check-in (2/2).
 "%}